Capture of Belle Île: First landing

 The expedition was assembled at Plymouth and sailed on 29 March 1761.
 It arrived off Belle Île, delayed by bad weather, on 6 April.
 After an initial reconnaissance of the southern end of the island it was decided to try the area around Port Andro on the south of Belle Île.
 A force was landed under General John Craufurd which attempted to make a landing.
 A feint was made to the north with two battalions of infantry and a contingent of H.M.
-Marines (not Royal till 1802), in the hope of diverting attention from Crauford.
+Marines (not Royal till 1802), in the hope of diverting attention from Craufurd.

 Craufurd's force encountered much heavier opposition than had been expected.
 The French were well-entrenched and their fire took a heavy toll on the British attackers.
-A company of grenadiers managed to scale the nearby cliffs, but they were not supported and many were killed and captured.
+A company of grenadiers managed to scale the nearby cliffs, but they were not supported, and many were killed and captured.
 Realising that they had lost any chance of surprise, and apparently faced with little alternative, Craufurd's troops abandoned the attempt and withdrew back to the ships.
 A violent storm then blew up wrecking many of the landing craft vital for the operation.
 The expedition's commanders believed a further attempt was not practicable, and after further reconnaissance they wrote home to Pitt suggesting that no assault was now possible, raising the likelihood that the force should sail for home.

 The immediate results of the attack resulted in dismay in both Paris and London.
 The French court were infuriated by the fact that Pitt had pressed ahead with the operation in spite of the ongoing peace talks, which they regarded as an act of bad faith.
 In Britain the failure was met with a mixture of resigned acceptance by opponents of the expedition, but Pitt pressed ahead with a second attempt.
 Troop transports carrying forces to take part in the attack on Martinique were diverted to join Keppel along with significant reinforcements.
 Pitt was determined to secure the island as a principal objective in the global war.